 History of Artificial Intelligence

-Although we hear more about AI and machine learning only from a few years ago, these have been around for many decades.
+Although we hear more about AI and machine learning only a few years ago, these have been around for many decades.
 The idea of AI was first introduced around 1950 by Alan Turing, who is considered the father of computer science.
-He developed a test named the Turing test (or T-test), which is a measure of intelligence of the machine when compared to a human.
+He developed a test named the Turing test (or T-test), which is a measure of the intelligence of a machine when compared to a human.

 In the 1970s, not much progress was seen, and the research funds started to dry up, thus stopping every possibility of further research.
 The main boost to AI came with the advent of big data in around 1993.
 By this time, computers were much more advanced and could run complex algorithms.